kswedberg/jquery-smooth-scroll/readme.md

 all of jQuery's other DOM traversal methods.
 Any further chained methods, therefore, will be called against no elements (which, in most cases, means that nothing will happen).

+## Contributing

+Thank you!
+Please consider the following when working on this repo before you submit a pull request:

+* For code changes, please work on the "source" file: `src/jquery.smooth-scroll.js`.
+* Style conventions are noted in the `jshint` grunt file options and the `.jscsrc` file.
+To be sure your additions comply, run `grunt lint` from the command line.
+* If possible, please use Tim Pope's [git commit message style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+Multiple commits in a pull request will be squashed into a single commit.
+I may adjust the message for clarity, style, or grammar.
+I manually commit all merged PRs using the `--author` flag to ensure that proper authorship (yours) is maintained.